 If you have questions about covered or non-covered services, please contact [CCO Name] Customer Service at [555-555-5555] (TTY 711).

 You may be asked to sign an Agreement to Pay form An agreement to pay form is used when you want a service that is not covered by [CCO Name] or OHP.
 The form is also called a waiver.
 You can only be billed for a service if you sign the Agreement to Pay form.
-Should not feel forced to sign the form.
+You should not feel forced to sign the form.
 You can see a copy of the form at https://bit.ly/OHPwaiver.

 You do not have to sign the Agreement to Pay form if you do not want to.
 If you are unsure if you should sign the Agreement to Pay form or have any question about if a benefit is covered, please contact [CCO name] Customer Services at [555-555-5555] (TTY 711) for help.
 If [CCO Name] or your provider tell you that the service is not covered by OHP, you still have the right to challenge that decision by filing an appeal and asking for a hearing.
 See page [XX].